xlegs/Spam-Filter-from-Scratch/README.md

 The email data set can be downloaded here: http://www.cs.cmu.edu/~enron/

-When the data set is decompressed, these files can then be combined into one big file using the following UNIX shell command inside the 'maildir' folder:
+When the data set is decompressed, these files can then be combined into one big file, separated by null bytes, using the following UNIX shell command: find maildir -type f | xargs ./nullcat > mail.dat

-`find . type f -exec cat {} \; > dataset.dat`
+This requires that the "nullcat" program has been built and is in the current directory.
+To build nullcat, just type "make" in its directory.